renatols-jf/spboot-chassi/README.md

 # Changelist
 ## Unreleased
-- Enable FieldRenderable to render nested renderables and collections of renderables.
+- Enabled FieldRenderable to render nested renderables and collections of renderables.

 # Discalimer
 This project was and is being developed in my free time.
 This means I'll do my